tsykoduk/greg.nokes.name/_posts/2022-10-07-desk-setup-2022-edition.md

 <!--more-->

 I choose a 48x30 desk.
 If I had it to do over I would have gotten a larger one.
 That one quibble aside I love it.
 The fit and finish is great.
 The setup was pretty easy - plug and play.
 Having a smaller desk is actually forcing me to remove a bunch of stuff and find diffrent homes for it, so I guess it's a win?
 Also the old desk was very thick, so I had to use a board to attach the clamps for the light and the mic.
-The new desk is the correct thickness, so I have a lot more choices about location.
+The new desk a lot thinner, and I have a lot more choices about location.

 ![Desk](/binaries/2022/10/IMG_0095.png)